WallyChantek/milkbbs/README.md

 # MilkGB
 MilkGB is a simple, flat-file, easy-to-deploy guestbook system.
-Because we all know how relevant those are these days.<br>I wouldn't advise using this yet as I still have a good bit of testing to do.
+Because we all know how relevant those are these days.
+Still, you could use it as a general comment/feedback form.<br><br>Note: I wouldn't advise using this yet as I still have a good bit of testing to do.
 <p align="center"><img src="https://raw.githubusercontent.com/kevinmaddox/milkgb/main/images/img01.png" alt="MilkGB Preview"/></p>

 ## Demo